nguyentranminhkhue2006-maker/jaettu-kalenteri/README.md

     return response
 ```

-And then running the seed.py -file in the terminal:
+After that, run these commands in the terminal:

 ```
 $ python seed.py
 $ flask run
 ```

-When accessing the website, we should see a total of 10000 pages.
-This is the results we got when going to the next pages:
+When accessing the website, approximately 10000 pages should be available.
+The following results were observed when navigating between pages:

 ```
 elapsed time: 0.05 s